ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   * Values to avoid for "rs_cnf" in an access token request in some contexts.

-* IANA Considerations:
+* IANA considerations:

   * Added references to IANA registries.

-  * Added updates to recently registered parameters.
+  * Added updates to recently registered OAuth parameters.

 * Fully decoupled the "to_rs" parameter from the "from_rs" parameter.